pmeier/pytest-results-action/README.md

 - name: Surface failing tests
   if: always()
-  uses: pmeier/pytest-summary-gha@v0.3.0
+  uses: pmeier/pytest-summary-gha@main
   with:
     # A list of JUnit XML files, directories containing the former, and wildcard
     # patterns to process.
-See @actions/glob for supported patterns.
+    # See @actions/glob for supported patterns.
     path: test-results.xml

+    # Add a summary of the results at the top of the report
+    # Default: true
+    summary: true

+    # Select which results should be included in the report.
+    # Follows the same syntax as
+    # `pytest -r`
+    # Default: fEX
+    display-options: fEX

     # Fail the workflow if no JUnit XML was found.
     # Default: true
     fail-on-empty: true
 ```

-The failed tests will be posted to the workflow summary.
+The report will be posted to the workflow summary.